MikeHughesKent/PyHoloscope/README.md

 Development is led by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/)' lab in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics), School of Physics & Astronomy, University of Kent.
-Help testing and developin the library is welcome, please get in touch.
+Help testing and developing the package is welcome, please get in touch.

 ## Features